They are part of a group of 120 girls who were poisoned

 The five are among 120 girls who went to the hospital after being poisoned with a type of spray, said Dr. Hafizullah Safi, director of public health in Takhar province.
 The poisoning also sent three teachers to the hospital.

 On Wednesday, officials said 40 of the victims were still in the hospital with ailments.
 It was unclear how many remained in the hospital Thursday.

 The incident occurred in the Bibi Hajera girls school in the northern Afghanistan province, Safi said.

 Blood samples have been sent to Kabul in an effort to determine the substance used, he said.
-The results may not be available until Sunday.

-“The Afghan people know that the terrorists and the Taliban are doing these things to threaten girls and stop them going to school,” said Khalilullah Aseer, a spokesman for Takhar police.
+“The Afghan people know that the terrorists and the Taliban are doing these things to threaten girls and stop them going to school,” said Khalilullah Aseer, spokesman for Takhar police.
 “That’s something we and the people believe.
-Now we are implementing democracy in Afghanistan, and we want girls to be educated, but the government’s enemies don’t want this.”
+Now we are implementing democracy in Afghanistan and we want girls to be educated, but the government’s enemies don’t want this.”

 There have been several instances of girls being poisoned in schools in recent years.
 In April, also in Takhar province, more than 170 women and girls were hospitalized after drinking apparently poisoned well water at a school.
 Local health officials blamed the acts on extremists opposed to women’s education.